JuliaSparse/Pardiso.jl/README.md

 set_perm!(ps, perm) # Perm is a Vector{Int}
 ```

-In MKL PARDISO this is instead done by setting `IPARM[27]` to 1 before calling `pardiso`.

 ### Potential "gotchas"

 * Julia uses CSC sparse matrices while PARDISO expects a CSR matrix.
 These can be seen as transposes of each other so to solve `AX = B` the transpose flag (`IPARAM[12]`) should be set to 1.
 * For **symmetric** matrices, PARDISO needs to have the diagonal stored in the sparse structure even if the diagonal element happens to be 0.
 The manual recommends to add an `eps` to the diagonal when you suspect you might have 0 values diagonal elements that are not stored in the sparse structure.
 * Unless `IPARM[1] = 1`, all values in `IPARM` will be ignored and default values are used.
 * When solving a symmetric matrix, Pardiso expects only the upper triangular part.
 Since Julia has CSC matrices this means you should pass in `tril(A)` to the `pardiso` function.
-Use `checkmatrix` to see that you maaged to get the matrix in a valid format.
+Use `checkmatrix` to see that you managed to get the matrix in a valid format.

 # Contributions